-Prior to joining the firm, Ms. Preston was a partner on the tax practice team of an East Coast law firm in its Atlanta, Georgia office.
+Prior to joining the firm, she was a partner on the tax practice team of an East Coast law firm in its Atlanta, Georgia office.

-Ms. Preston was recognized as a Georgia “Rising Star” in 2010 by Super Lawyers magazine.
-She was also named a 2007 and 2008 "Legal Elite" by Georgia Trend magazine.
+Heather was recognized by The Best Lawyers in America® in 2021 and 2022 for Tax Law.
+She was recognized as a Georgia “Rising Star” in 2010 by Super Lawyers magazine.
+Heather was also named a 2007 and 2008 "Legal Elite" by Georgia Trend magazine.